RMITLibrary/easy_cite/markdown/vancouver.md

 **Rule**

 > 8. Author family name initials.
 Chapter title.
 In: Editor's family name initials, editor.
 Book title: book subtitle.
-City of publication (State or Country): Publisher; Year of publication.
+City of publication (State or Country): Publisher; Year of publication. p. first-last page.

 **Example**

 > 8. Renk K. Reactive attachment disorder.
 In: Olatunji BO, editor.
-The Cambridge handbook of anxiety and other disorders.
-Cambridge (United Kingdom): Cambridge University Press; 2019.
+The Cambridge handbook of anxiety and related disorders.
+Cambridge (United Kingdom): Cambridge University Press; 2019. p.
+743-768.

 When there are multiple chapter authors, format their names as you would for a book with multiple authors.